Accelerated first-order methods for convex optimization with locally Lipschitz continuous gradient: Introduction

-To handle the challenge of the local Lipschitz continuity of $\nabla f$, we modify \cite[Algorithm 1 with a single block]{LiLuXi14} by incorporating a backtracking line search scheme and an adaptive update strategy on the algorithm parameters to propose an accelerated proximal gradient (APG) method (see Algorithm~\ref{alg-acc}) for solving problem \eqref{unc-prob}.
-From theoretical perspective, the proposed APG method enjoys a nice iteration complexity of $\cO(\varepsilon^{-1/2})$ and $\cO(\log\varepsilon^{-1})$ for finding an $\varepsilon$-gap solution of \eqref{unc-prob} when $f$ is convex and strongly convex, respectively.
+To handle the challenge of the local Lipschitz continuity of $\nabla f$, we modify \cite[Algorithm 1 with a single block]{LiLuXi14} by incorporating a backtracking line search scheme and an adaptive update strategy on the algorithm parameters to propose an APG method (see Algorithm~\ref{alg-acc}) for solving problem \eqref{unc-prob}.
+Interestingly, the solution sequence and the sequence of estimated (local) Lipschitz constants obtained by the proposed APG method can be proved to be bounded, which overcome the aforementioned issues of the methods in \cite{BecTeb09,ito2021nearly,Nest13}.
+Moreover, this method is shown to enjoy a nice iteration complexity of $\cO(\varepsilon^{-1/2})$ and $\cO(\log\varepsilon^{-1})$ for finding an $\varepsilon$-gap solution of \eqref{unc-prob} when $f$ is convex and strongly convex, respectively.
 Yet, since $F^*$ is typically unknown, it is difficult to come up with a verifiable termination criterion for this method to find an $\varepsilon$-gap solution of \eqref{unc-prob}.
-To circumvent this issue, we further propose an APG method with a \emph{verifiable} termination criterion (see Algorithm~\ref{alg-acc-term}) for \eqref{unc-prob} with a \emph{strongly convex} $f$, and show that it enjoys an iteration and operation complexity\footnote{The operation complexity of a proximal gradient method for problem \eqref{unc-prob} is measured by the amount of its fundamental operations consisting of evaluations of $\nabla f$ and proximal operator of $P$.} of $\cO(\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob}, namely, a point $x$ satisfying $\dist(0,\partial F(x))\leq\varepsilon$.\footnote{$\dist(z,\Omega)=\min_y\{\|z-y\|: y\in\Omega\}$ for any $z\in\rr^n$ and closed set $\Omega\subseteq \rr^n$.} We also propose an APG method with a \emph{verifiable} termination criterion (see Algorithm~\ref{alg-acc-term}) for \eqref{unc-prob} with a \emph{convex but non-strongly convex} $f$ by applying Algorithm~\ref{alg-acc-term} to a sequence of strongly convex optimization problems arising from a perturbation of \eqref{unc-prob}, and show that it enjoys an operation complexity of $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob}.
+To circumvent this issue, we further propose an APG method with a \emph{verifiable} termination criterion (see Algorithm~\ref{alg-acc-term}) for \eqref{unc-prob} with a \emph{strongly convex} $f$, and show that it enjoys an iteration and operation complexity\footnote{The operation complexity of a proximal gradient method for problem \eqref{unc-prob} is measured by the amount of its fundamental operations consisting of evaluations of $\nabla f$ and proximal operator of $P$.} of $\cO(\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob}, namely, a point $x$ satisfying $\dist(0,\partial F(x))\leq\varepsilon$.\footnote{$\dist(z,\Omega)=\min_y\{\|z-y\|: y\in\Omega\}$ for any $z\in\rr^n$ and closed set $\Omega\subseteq \rr^n$.
+In addition, an $\varepsilon$-residual solution $x$ of \eqref{unc-prob} satisfying $\|x\|\leq \Delta$ for some $\Delta>0$ independent on $\varepsilon$ is an $\cO(\varepsilon)$-gap solution, because $F(x)-F^* \leq \|x-x^*\| \dist(0,\partial F(x)) \leq (\Delta+\|x^*\|)\varepsilon$ for any optimal solution $x^*$ of \eqref{unc-prob}.
+However, the converse may not be true.} We also propose an APG method with a \emph{verifiable} termination criterion (see Algorithm \ref{PPA-sp}) for \eqref{unc-prob} with a \emph{convex but non-strongly convex} $f$ by applying Algorithm~\ref{alg-acc-term} to a sequence of strongly convex optimization problems arising from a perturbation of \eqref{unc-prob}, and show that it enjoys an operation complexity of $\cO(\varepsilon^{-1/2}\log \varepsilon^{-1})$ for finding an $\varepsilon$-residual solution of \eqref{unc-prob}.
 All the proposed APG methods are \emph{parameter-free} or \emph{almost parameter-free} except that the knowledge on convexity parameter of $f$ is required.

 Secondly, we consider constrained convex optimization in the form of

 where $\mcK\subseteq \rr^m$ is a closed convex cone, $f,P:\rr^n\to(-\infty,\infty]$ are proper closed convex functions, $f$ and $g$ are differentiable on $\cl(\dom(P))$, $\nabla f$ and $\nabla g$ are \emph{locally Lipschitz} continuous on $\cl(\dom(P))$, and $g$ is $\mcK$-convex, that is,